Worst-case analysis of restarted primal-dual hybrid gradient on totally unimodular linear programs: Introduction

-where $\nrow$ and $\ncol$ are positive integers, $x$ and $y$ are the primal and dual variables, and $A \in \R^{\nrow \times \ncol}$, $c \in \R^{\ncol}$, $b \in \R^{\nrow}$ are the problem parameters.
+and its dual $\maximize_{y \in \R^{\nrow}} b^\T y$ subject to $A^\T y \le c$, where $\nrow$ and $\ncol$ are positive integers, $x$ and $y$ are the primal and dual variables, and $A \in \R^{\nrow \times \ncol}$, $c \in \R^{\ncol}$, $b \in \R^{\nrow}$ are the problem parameters.
 Traditional methods for solving linear programs such as simplex and interior point methods require linear system factorizations, which have high memory overhead and are difficult to parallelize.
 Recently, there has been interest in using first-order methods for solving linear programs that use matrix-vector multiplication as their key primitive \cite{lin2021admm,applegate2022faster,o2016conic}.
 The advantage of matrix-vector multiplication is that it can be efficiently parallelized across multiple cores or machines.
-Moreover, the methods have a low memory footprint, using minimal additional memory beyond storing the problem data.
+Moreover, matrix-vector multiplication has low memory footprint, using minimal additional memory beyond storing the problem data.
 These properties make these first-order methods suitable for tackling extreme-scale problems.

-These methods reformulate finding a primal and dual optimal solution to the linear program \eqref{primal-LP} as solving a minimax problem:
+First-order methods reformulate finding a primal and dual optimal solution to the linear program \eqref{primal-LP} as solving a minimax problem:

 and then apply methods designed for solving minimax problems such as primal-dual hybrid gradient (PDHG) \cite{chambolle2011first} or the alternating direction method of multipliers (ADMM) \cite{douglas1956numerical}.
-See \citet{applegate2021practical} and \citet{applegate2022faster} for a more exhaustive introduction and list of references on this topic.
+See \citet{applegate2021practical} and \citet{applegate2022faster} for a more exhaustive introduction and list of references.

-Empirically, a promising first-order method for solving linear programs is PDLP \cite{applegate2021practical}.
-PDLP is based on restarted PDHG, combined with several other heuristics, for example, for preconditioning and adaptively choosing the primal and dual step sizes.
-Restarted PDHG (and other primal-dual algorithms) were analyzed by \citet{applegate2022faster} on linear programs, but their convergence bounds depend on the Hoffman constant of the KKT system.
-This bound is difficult to interpret\footnote{Recent work by \citet{lu2023geometry} develops a different, more interpretable linear convergence bound for PDHG.
-However, it is unclear if these new bounds would be useful for analyzing totally unimodular linear programs.} and is not easily computable.
+Empirically, a promising first-order method for solving linear programs is primal-dual hybrid gradient for linear programming (PDLP) \cite{applegate2021practical}.
+PDLP is based on restarted PDHG, combined with several other heuristics, for example, preconditioning and adaptively choosing the primal and dual step sizes.
+Restarted PDHG was analyzed by \citet{applegate2022faster} on linear programs, but their convergence bounds depend on the Hoffman constant of the KKT system.
+This bound is difficult to interpret and is not easily computable.
+Recent work by \citet{lu2023geometry} and \citet{xiong2023computational} develop different, more interpretable linear convergence bounds for PDHG.
+However, it is unclear if these new bounds would be useful for analyzing totally unimodular linear programs.